It only takes a few dry cleanings to notice the chemical film on your favorite garments and the degradation of the fibers.

 Above: Recently founded Swedish company Tangent Garment Care is devoted entirely to natural laundry care products.
 Its Textile Shampoo, shown here, is made with coconut and orange extracts.
 Contact Tangent Garment Care for buying information.
-Additionally, they carry a Fine Wash with Orange Oil (€12), Soy Bean Stain Remover (€12), Denim Wash (€12), and Peach Oil Fabric Softener (€12).
-For more see our post: Natural Laundry Potions from Sweden.
+Additionally, they carry a Fine Wash with Orange Oil, Soy Bean Stain Remover, Denim Wash, and Peach Oil Fabric Softener; €12 each.
+For more, see our post: Natural Laundry Potions from Sweden.

 Above: From Swedish company L:A Bruket, No. 96 Detergent for Cotton and Denim has a patchouli and lavender scent, and No. 97 Detergent for Wool and Cashmere has a sandalwood fragrance.
-Both are biodegradable detergents made from either cottonseed oil or lanolin; $249 SEK each from L:A Bruket.
+Both are biodegradable detergents made from either cottonseed oil or lanolin; $249 SEK ($28 USD) each from L:A Bruket.

 Above: Our go-to line of a household cleaners here at Remodelista is from Australian company Murchison-Hume.
 Their gentle alternative to dry cleaning is the Garment Groom Stain Remover & Clothes Refresher.
 Eco-friendly and with a white grapefruit scent, the spray is $7 from The Line.

 Ready to make your own cleaning solutions?
-See Sarah’s posts: Move Over, Mrs. Meyer and DIY: 10 Ways To Use Vinegar in the Home.
-And on Gardenista, get the recipe for Erin’s DIY window cleaner: The Secret to Making Windows Shine Bright Like A Diamond.
-Sweet smelling dish soap?
+See Sarah’s posts: Move Over, Mrs. Meyer and DIY: 10 Ways to Use Vinegar in the Home.
+And on Gardenista, get the recipe for Erin’s DIY window cleaner: The Secret to Making Windows Shine Bright Like a Diamond.
+Sweet-smelling dish soap?
 Look through our Eco Dish Soap Roundup.